-Born on the 21st of December in 1773, Robert Brown was the son of an Episcopalian reverend named James Brown and Helen nee Taylor.
-Helen was a Presbyterian minister’s daughter.
-Robert Brown’s hometown was in Montrose and he had attended their local Grammar School which is now known as the Montrose Academy.
-He then attended the Marischal College in Aberdeen and was a Ramsay scholar but had to withdraw in his fourth year because his family had to move to Edinburgh.
+Born on the 21st of December in 1773, Robert Brown was the son of Episcopalian Reverend, James Brown and Helen nee Taylor, a Presbyterian minister’s daughter.
+Robert Brown’s hometown was Montrose in Scotland and he attended the local Grammar School which is now known as the Montrose Academy.
+He then attended the Marischal College in Aberdeen as a Ramsay scholar but had to withdraw in his fourth year because his family moved to Edinburgh.

 Robert Brown and his Passion for Botany

-In 1793, he dropped out of his courses in medicine and around a year later, he had been commissioned as a part of the Fifeshire Regiment of Fencibles where he was a surgeon’s mate.
-The regiment assigned to them in New Ireland was with little action though, and because he had a lot of time to spare, he had spent his time on pursuits related to botany.
+In 1793, Brown dropped out of his medical courses and around a year later, he was commissioned as part of the Fifeshire Regiment of Fencibles as a surgeon’s mate.
+The regiment was assigned to Ireland and seeing little action, he focused his time on botany pursuits.

-His being accepted as a naturalist opened doors for him to explore and pursue his love for botany.
-He had made preparations for his trip to Australia by studying the plant specimen that Sir Joseph Banks had previously collected from the area.
-He was instructed to collect different scientific specimens but the main priority was to collect insects, plants as well as birds.
-He had been on the journey of collecting specimen with Ferdinand Bauer who was a botanical illustrator and a gardener named Peter Good who had helped him come up with his collection.
+Brown returned to Ireland and was now accepted as a naturalist which opened doors for him to explore and pursue his love for botany.
+In 1800 he left military life and accepted a position as naturalist for an expedition to Australia.
+He made preparations for a trip to Australia by studying the plant specimen that Sir Joseph Banks had previously collected from the area.
+He was instructed to collect different scientific specimens; the main priority was to collect insects, plants as well as birds.
+Botanical illustrator and fellow collector Ferdinand Bauer and a gardener, Peter Good, helped Brown establish his collection.

 Works and Legacy

-Brown had a publication called “Observations, systematical and geographical, on the herbarium collected by Professor Christian Smith, in the vicinity of the Congo” in the year 1818, and around four years later, he was elected as a Fellow of the Linnean Society.
+Brown also published the long titled “Observations, systematical and geographical, on the herbarium collected by Professor Christian Smith, in the vicinity of the Congo” in 1818, and around four years later, was elected as a Fellow of the Linnean Society.

-He had read a paper to the Linnean Society in 1831 which was published in 1833 where he had named the nucleus of cells.
-While this part of the cell had been observed by Leeuwenhoek back in 1682, it was Brown who had named it the “cell nucleus” and gave credit to Franz Bauer’s drawings and observation of this regular feature in plant cells.
+He read a paper to the Linnean Society in 1831 and published the paper in 1833, naming the nucleus part of a plant cell.
+While the nucleus of the cell was observed by Leeuwenhoek in 1682, it was Brown who named it the “cell nucleus” and gave credit to Franz Bauer’s drawings and observations of this feature in plant cells.

-From the year 1849 to 1853 he was the president of the Linnean Society.
-Robert Brown had been the first Keeper of the Botanical Department for the Natural History Department of the British Museum.
-He was able to hold this position until his death on the 10th of June in 1858.
-As one of his legacies in botany, his name is credited in the Australian her genus called Brunonia and other Australian species he had discovered during his stay there.
+From the year 1849 to 1853 Brown was the president of the Linnean Society.
+Brown was the first Keeper of the Botanical Department for the Natural History Department of the British Museum.
+He held this position until his death on the 10th of June in 1858, aged 84.
+As one of his legacies in botany, his name is credited in the Australian herb genus “Brunonia” and other Australian species he discovered during his stay there.